zisshh/bfhl-api/README.md

 A FastAPI backend that implements the `/bfhl` POST endpoint according to the project brief.
 This service processes arrays and returns categorized data including numbers, alphabets, special characters, and computed values.

+## Deployment

+This service is deployed on `Render` at https://bfhl-api-5oa4.onrender.com

 ## Quick Start

 ### Prerequisites